Evaluating and Advancing Multimodal Large Language Models in Perception Ability Lens: Introduction

-In addition, our AbilityLens provides both online and offline evaluation modes to accommodate diverse model assessment needs. \textbf{Online evaluation mode} aims to monitor the training dynamic by evaluating the intermediate saved training checkpoints, so as to adjust the training strategy to advance MLLMs.
-Different from current benchmarks~\cite{mme,MMBench}, our AbilityLens provides a more granular understanding of how abilities evolve and interact with each other. \textbf{Offline evaluation mode} is to compare MLLMs in each perception ability via absolute ranking.
-We report 14 state-of-the-art MLLMs~\cite{llava-ov,qwen2vl,internvl2,gpto,claude} on AbilityLens and examine the benefits brought by LLM size, series, and training data.
-We summarize the key experimental findings on AbilityLens: (1) Although current state-of-the-art MLLMs like LLaVA-OV-72b~\cite{llava-ov} and Qwen2-VL-72b~\cite{qwen2vl} outperform commercial models~\cite{gpto,claude} in accuracy, there is a notable stability gap between them, emphasizing the importance of evaluating and improving stability alongside accuracy.
-(2) We observe the phenomenon of early convergence and potential conflict in ability.
-Specifically, different perception abilities exhibit different improvement curves, with some abilities even decreasing in both accuracy and stability after further training, which is considered an ability conflict.
-Additionally, inspired by the model soup~\cite{modelsoup}, we conduct preliminary research on leveraging early convergence to mitigate the performance decline caused by conflict.
-We propose a simple strategy that combines the final model with checkpoints excelling in target abilities at early training stages, achieving better results than continuous training with minimal computation cost.
+Considering our AbilityLens is more general than existing benchmarks, we further use it to monitor the training dynamic by evaluating the intermediate saved training checkpoints, so as to adjust the training strategy to advance MLLMs.
+Different from current benchmarks~\cite{mme,MMBench}, our AbilityLens provides a more granular understanding of how abilities evolve and interact with each other.
+Besides, we also compare mainstream MLLMs in each perception ability via absolute ranking.
+We report 18 state-of-the-art MLLMs~\cite{llava-ov,qwen2vl,internvl2,gpto,claude} on AbilityLens and examine the benefits brought by LLM size, series, and training data.
+We summarize the key experimental findings on AbilityLens: (1) Although current state-of-the-art MLLMs like LLaVA-OV-72b~\cite{llava-ov} and Qwen2VL-72b~\cite{qwen2vl} outperform commercial models~\cite{gpto,claude} in accuracy, there is a notable stability gap between them as shown in Figure \ref{fig motivation} (b), emphasizing the importance of evaluating and improving stability alongside accuracy.
+(2) We observe the phenomenon of early convergence and potential conflict in abilities during model training.
+Specifically, different perception abilities exhibit different improvement curves, with some abilities meeting performance decline in both accuracy and stability after further training, which is considered an ability conflict.
+(3) After extensive experiments across various combinations of visual encoders, LLMs, and datasets, we conclude that the data mixing ratio and LLM model size are the primary factors behind the observed ability conflict.
+Additionally, we conduct a preliminary discussion on leveraging existing fine-tuning and model merging methods to solve the ability conflict.

-In summary, we highlight the difference with current benchmarks in ~\cref{tab difference} and list our contributions as:

-(1) We introduce \textbf{AbilityLens}, a comprehensive visual perception benchmark that identifies the strengths and weaknesses of MLLMs in both accuracy and stability.

-(2) We offer both online and offline evaluation modes to monitor training dynamics and provide fine-grained rankings of state-of-the-art MLLMs.

-(3) We propose a simple yet effective ability-specific model merging method to mitigate the observed ability conflict with minimal additional cost.